valentinomiazzo/mic_js/README.md

 };

 // After defining all the pre and post conditions we have to seal the contract.
-// This is where the library does its magic injecting code.
+// This is where the library does its magic by injecting code.
-Mic.sealAbstract(Computable);
+Mic.sealAsAbstract(Computable);

 // Now, another developer implements the interface